eidenschink/8g-firewall-caddyserver/README.md

 # 7g-firewall-caddyserver
 An attempt to port the great 7G Firewall from Jeff Star to Caddyserver.
-The attempt is made on the NGINX version, please see also the [thank you](https://perishablepress.com/7g-firewall-nginx/#thank-you) section on Jeffs page.

 **This is currently work in progress and should not be used in production.
 There is no matcher that would actually abort any request.**

-The NGINX version uses [a map directive](http://nginx.org/en/docs/http/ngx_http_map_module.html).
-There is also [a map directive available in Caddyserver](https://caddyserver.com/docs/caddyfile/directives/map) so the idea was to try to convert the rules file and work with the result.

 At the time being the current work is based on version 1.4 of the firewall file.
+Originally I tried to work with the NGINX version as it already was based on a *map* directive but some patterns seemed to be different so I switched to the original file.

 ## Prerequisite